spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-email.md

 By default, emails are sent from `matrix@<your-domain-name>` (as specified by the `matrix_mailer_sender_address` playbook variable).

+## Firewall settings

+No matter whether you send email directly (the default) or you relay email through another host (see how below), you'll probably need to allow outgoing traffic for TCP ports 25/587 (depending on configuration).

+## Relaying email through another SMTP server

-Furthmore, if you'd like to relay email through another SMTP server, feel free to redefine a few more playbook variables.
+If you'd like to relay email through another SMTP server, feel free to redefine a few playbook variables.
 Example:

 ```yaml